Thomas Bangalter: 1987–2000: Early years and Daft Punk formation

 Vangarde was thanked for his efforts in the liner notes of Homework.
 The title of the album is partially attributed to the fact that Homework was recorded in Bangalter's bedroom.
 As he remarked, "I had to move the bed into another room to make space for the gear."
 In the years following the 1997 release, Bangalter focused on his own record label, Roulé ("rolled" in French).
 The label released singles by Romanthony, Roy Davis Jr., and Bangalter's own solo material among others.
-In 1996, Bangalter was in a group known as Da Mongoloids, consisting of Armand Van Helden, Bangalter, and Junior Sanchez, under the record label Strictly Rhythm.
-They created the song "Spark da Meth", which was their only song.
+In 1996, Bangalter was in a DJ collective known as Da Mongoloids, consisting of Armand Van Helden, Bangalter, and Junior Sanchez, under the record label Strictly Rhythm.
+They played DJ sets, and Van Helden released a solo song named "Spark Da Meth" under Da Mongoloids' name, crediting Bangalter as a special thanks.
 Bangalter's solo works were released on two vinyl-only EPs titled Trax on da Rocks in 1995 and 1998 respectively.
 The songs "Outrun", "Extra Dry", and "Turbo" from the EPs later appeared in the video game Midnight Club II.
 The track "On da Rocks" was featured in a "Da Funk" behind-the-scenes video included with D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes.
 Bangalter collaborated with Alan Braxe and Benjamin Diamond and in 1998 released the club hit "Music Sounds Better with You" under the name Stardust.
 Just as for Homework, the single was recorded in Bangalter's home studio.

 Around the same time of "Music Sounds Better with You", Bangalter co-produced Bob Sinclar's second single titled "Gym Tonic".
 The single caused a minor dispute as it contained samples from a Jane Fonda workout tape, which led Fonda herself to refuse permission for the single to be released officially.
-A different act called Spacedust released a re-recorded version of the track, titled "Gym and Tonic" under East West Records to wider commercial success.
-"Gym and Tonic" became a number one single in the United Kingdom shortly after "Music Sounds Better with You" had peaked at number two in the same chart.
+A British act called Spacedust released a re-recorded version of the track, titled "Gym and Tonic" under East West Records to wider commercial success.
+"Gym and Tonic" topped the UK Singles Chart in Spacedust's native United Kingdom in October 1998 after "Music Sounds Better with You" had peaked at number two on the same chart two months earlier.